-While making their plans, correspondence was opened up between Mr. Pierce and Mr. Somers of Council Grove, an agent for many railroad lands.
-When the colony was about ready to start westward, Mr. Somers proceeded to Chicago to see its organization’s completion and accompany it to Morris County.
+While making their plans, correspondence was opened up between Mr. Pierce and Mr. Somers of Council Grove, agents for many railroad lands.
+When the colony was ready to start westward, Mr. Somers proceeded to Chicago to complete its organization and accompany it to Morris County.
 The group numbered about 40 families.
-The place first selected for its location was only about three miles from Parkerville, but afterward, it moved about two miles further to the north to land owned by T. S. and W. J. Mackenzie who took an active part in organizing the colony.
-The Mackenzies had earlier purchased 80 acres of ground on either side of the Missouri-Kansas-Texas Railroad railroad tracks.
+The place first selected was only about three miles from Parkerville.
+Afterward, it moved about two miles further to the north to land owned by T. S. and W. J. Mackenzie, who actively organized the colony.
+The Mackenzies had earlier purchased 80 acres of ground on either side of the Missouri-Kansas-Texas Railroad tracks.

 White City was founded in 1871 and was named for F.C.
-White, superintendent of the Neosho division of the Missouri-Kansas-Texas Railroad, built on the land in 1868, before the existence of the community.
+White, superintendent of the Neosho division of the Missouri-Kansas-Texas Railroad, built on the land in 1868, before the community’s existence.

-In 1871 the Mackenzies had the townsite surveyed, and building soon began.
-A post office opened on January 2, 1872, the first house built by Thomas Eldridge, and James Thornley and W. N. Dunbar erected the first store.
-Soon more homes and businesses were built including the Commercial Hotel that would accommodate guests, railway travelers, and settlers to view homesteads.
+In 1871 the Mackenzies had the townsite surveyed, and the building soon began.
+A post office opened on January 2, 1872, Thomas Eldridge built the first house, and James Thornley and W. N. Dunbar erected the first store.
+Soon, more homes and businesses were built, including the Commercial Hotel, accommodating guests, railway travelers, and settlers to view homesteads.
 Soon a school was needed, and the citizens voted $1,200 to build a 20×30 foot stone school building in 1873 and hired a teacher.

 By the early 1880s, there were three general stores, a drug store, a grocery store, a millinery shop, two wagon shops, and two grain elevators.